danielang2020/danielang2020.github.io/documents/loma_flmi/terms.md

 18. Endowment: An endowment policy is a life insurance contract designed to pay a lump sum after a specific term ( on its maturity) or on death.

 19. Loading: In some cases, an insurer may impose an extra charge to a standard premium to reflect any additional risk assumed.
 This is referred to as a 'loading'.

+20. Attained Age: Attained age is the age of an individual at a specific point in time, usually the current age.
+In insurance terms, it refers to the age of the policyholder at the time the policy is issued or renewed.

+21. Loading: It is an additional expense applied to the premiums for some risky individuals.